inaadem/azure-dataops-starter/README.md

-# Azure Data Engineering & DataOps Project (Student Edition)
+# Azure Data Engineering & DataOps Project

 This project provides a practical, real-world template for deploying a modern data engineering and DataOps solution on Azure using Terraform.
 ## Features